paulcbogdan/rollouts/README.md

 `rollouts` is python package for conveniently interacting with the OpenRouter API.
 The package provides three notable features:

-- You can generate multiple LLM responses ("rollouts") concurrently
+- You can generate multiple LLM responses ("rollouts") concurrently for the same prompt
 - The package will automatically cache responses.
 The first time you call `client.generate('your prompt', n_samples=2)`, two jsons will be saved with the model response to each.
 If you make the same call, those jsons will be loaded
 - You can easily insert text into a model's reasoning.
 If you call `client.generate('What is 5*10?\n<think>\n5*1')` the model response will start `"0"`